Back to Blog

-Colorado Privacy Act (CPA): Complete 2026 Compliance Guide
+Colorado Privacy Act (CPA) 2026 Compliance Checklist

 The Colorado Privacy Act (CPA) was signed into law on July 7, 2021, and took effect on July 1, 2023, making Colorado the third state in the nation (after California and Virginia) to enact a comprehensive consumer data privacy law.
 Since then, the CPA has undergone significant amendments that have strengthened its protections and eliminated its cure period, establishing Colorado as one of the most consumer-friendly state privacy regimes.